Gibberlings3/transitions/README.md

 	- Update Inn rumors
 	- Polish how the NPCs flee the Iron Throne HQ
-Updated bhaal-spawn powers (mind shield and charm creature) Scrolling text to cut scene before dream movie starts or after it ends Group reactions to new dream
+Updated bhaal-spawn powers (mind shield and charm creature) Scrolling text to cut scene before dream movie starts or after it ends with narration Group reactions to new dream
 Access to a palace physician/cleric
 Conversation between Caelar and PC prior to first attack where she asks for his/her help with her cause to have Caelar's surprise at the PC's reluctance to help her seem a bit more reasonable.